LibCMaker/LibCMaker/README.md

 Android -- Ubuntu Xenial 16.04, CMake 3.6.0, Android NDK r19, Clang 8.0.2, Ninja, Release, Matrix: [shared + c++_shared, static + c++_static], [armeabi-v7a + API 16, arm64-v8a + API 21, x86 + API 16, x86_64 + API 21].

 The simple tests with GTest are compiling and running for testing the library work on the target platform (test running is not released for Android, only compiling of tests).

-Note: Dirent is tested only on Windows.

-Note: wxWidgets is tested only on Linux and on Windows.

-Note: SQLiteModernCPP requires CMake 3.8+ and CXX_STANDARD=17+ for Android NDK r18+.

-Issues: the shared Windows build for AGG is not released.

  Library   | Status   | Built with dependencies